Progressive Revelation and the Unveiling of God – Brad Jersak

 Question from a reader:

 Progressive revelation is a fairly basic evangelical tenet that I was taught and held even as a staunch inerrantist.
 It states that obviously the Bible took time to write and therefore God’s self-revelation came through a long process of addition.
-Clearly Abraham’s revelation of God was supplemented by Moses, and his by David, and his by Isaiah and so on, then on to Christ and after him Paul, etc. Of course, Muslims, Mormons and Bahai would attest to the same idea, claiming that their latter revelations build on and surpass the former.
-But biblically speaking, this is also what the book of Hebrews teaches us: previously, God spoke through the patriarchs and prophets, but now he has spoken through his Son.
+Clearly Abraham’s revelation of God was supplemented by Moses, and his by David, and his by Isaiah and so on, then on to Christ and after him Paul, etc. But biblically speaking, this is also what the book of Hebrews teaches us: previously, God spoke through the patriarchs and prophets, but now he has spoken through his Son.

 An inerrantist can believe all of that, because they would also insist, “And every word of every revelation from the beginning was completely true, but more would be added with each fresh revelation.”
 With this position, you can still end up with a “flat Bible,” which means you can read capital punishment from the Noahic covenant as completely true and relevant for today, or you must accept that God truly did command genocide every time the Bible said he did.